Uncensored (1998): Event

 During the opening match, Booker T pinned Eddie Guerrero when he knocked Guerrero off the top rope followed by a missile dropkick.
 After the match, Eddie accused his nephew Chavo Guerrero Jr. of being on Booker T's side.
 Eddie then attacked Chavo from behind, while he was walking up the aisle.

 In the next match Juventud Guerrera defeated Konnan.
 During the match, Raven's Flock was shown sitting ringside.

 Chris Jericho then retained the WCW Cruiserweight Championship against Dean Malenko, by submission with the Liontamer.
 Following the match Gene Okerlund came out to interview Malenko.
 Okerlund reminded Malenko that he lost his matches during four consecutive PPVs, and asked where Malenko would go from here, to which Malenko responded "home."

 Following this match Lex Luger defeated Scott Steiner.

 In a triple threat match for the WCW United States Heavyweight Championship, Diamond Dallas Page retained his title against both Raven and Chris Benoit.
 Benoit laid Page on a table in the ring, with the intention of superplexing Raven onto Page.
 Page knocked Benoit off the top rope and then pinned Raven following a Diamond Cutter through the table.

 In the next match The Giant wrestled Kevin Nash.
 Nash was ultimately disqualified after Brian Adams hit The Giant in the back with a baseball bat.

 Following this match, Bret Hart defeated Curt Hennig via submission with the Sharpshooter.

 The second to last match was for the WCW World Heavyweight Championship.
 During this match Sting defeated Scott Hall via pinfall following a Scorpion Death Drop.

 During the main event steel cage match between Hollywood Hogan and Randy Savage, The Disciple interfered, knocking both referees out and stopping Savage from assaulting Hogan.
 Savage then attacked Sting, who interfered on his behalf, and spat at Hogan before leaving the ring.

 The event drew a PPV buyrate of 1.10 with 415,000 estimated purchases, making it the third most purchased WCW PPV event of 1998 (joint with WCW Superbrawl 98 that was held the month before).

 Reception

 In 2013, Jack Bramma of 411Mania gave the event a rating of 7.0 [Good], stating, "Lots of highs and lows here.
 Heel Eddie and the ascendence of DDP as arguably number 2 face in the company behind Sting are always worth checking out.
 The beginning of the Dean Malenko teased retirement angle is perfect and Bret-Perfect is a very solid match.
 But the nWo stinks as usual and even the storylines were weak this time around with Nash-Giant having no blowoff and Scotty-Rick going nowhere and Macho re-turning heel to stay 4 life are unsatisfying messes.Still, six matches ***+ is worth sitting through the prima donna crap."

+In 2025, Scott Steiner told Chris Van Vliet that Hulk Hogan behind-the-scenes held influence over his first loss after turning heel.
+This loss for Steiner, who turned heel and joined the NWO at Superbrawl VIII on February 22, 1998, would in fact be his match to Luger at Uncensored 1998.